Furikuda/bork/docs/internals/data-structures.rst

   of hardlinks, meaning that e.g. for regular files, each archived item will have a chunks list.
-- At extraction time, the presence of a hlid attribute indicates that there might be more hardlinks coming, pointing to the same content (inode), thus borg will remember the "hlid to extracted path" mapping, so it will know the correct path for extracting (hardlinking) the next hardlink of that group / with the same hlid.
+- At extraction time, the presence of a hlid attribute indicates that there might be more hardlinks coming, pointing to the same content (inode), thus bork will remember the "hlid to extracted path" mapping, so it will know the correct path for extracting (hardlinking) the next hardlink of that group / with the same hlid.
 - This symmetric approach (each item has all the information, e.g. the chunks list) simplifies dealing with such items a lot, especially for partial extraction, for the FUSE filesystem, etc.
-- This is different from the asymmetric approach of old borg versions (< 2.0) and also from tar which have the concept of a main item (first hardlink, has the content) and content-less secondary items with by-name back references for each subsequent hardlink, causing lots of complications when dealing with them.
+- This is different from the asymmetric approach of old bork versions (< 2.0) and also from tar which have the concept of a main item (first hardlink, has the content) and content-less secondary items with by-name back references for each subsequent hardlink, causing lots of complications when dealing with them.